Collaborating with Family Members using GEDitCOM II and GEDitCOM

 Check Out Working Copies of Your Genealogy Data

-The basic process for working on an svn project are to check out a working copy of the project, make changes as you work on the research, and then commit those changes back to the repository.
+The basic work flow for an svn project is to check out a working copy of the project, make changes as you work on the research, and then commit those changes back to the repository.
 If someone else make changes, you can receive those changes by updating your working copy.
 This section explains how to check out a working copy.

 The import in the previous section, uploads your files to the repository, but does not convert you initial copy into a working copy.
 To get a working copy, check one out as follows: